 The type of dance that we saw is called Kecak Fire & Trance, which takes place on Monday at 19:30 in Pura Dalem Ubud, priced at 75k IDR (approx. 5€).
 It is a type of musical without instruments where all sounds come from the harmonized voices of a group of more than 100 men.
 They are dressed in black and white checkered sarong.
 During the performance, they seem to enter into a state of trance.

-I honestly found it a little boring.
-If I go back to Bali I will not think of going again, but I guess if I had never gone I would be curious to see how it is.
+Honestly, I found it a little boring.
+I would not think of going again If I go back to Bali, but I guess if I had never gone, I would be curious to see how it is.
 The best thing is to decide for yourselves if it is worthy.

 DAWN IN THE BATUR VOLCANO

 As soon as we left, we went to the hotel to rest.
 Next morning at 2 AM, we were picked up to go to the Batur volcano.
-Although the volcano is somewhat away from Ubud, it is a must of things to do in Ubud.
+Although the volcano is somewhat far away from Ubud, it is a must do.
 Seeing the sunrise from its summit at an altitude of 1,717m was an unforgettable experience.
 The view of the orange sky illuminating Lake Batur with Mount Agung in the background is beautiful.

 There are many agencies that offer a trekking to watch the sunrise from the top of the volcano.
 After comparing prices, we opted for Pineh Bali Tour.
 This company certainly offered the cheapest trekking.
 It cost us 250,000 IDR (approx. 17€) per person.
-The price range was very large, and after all, they all offered the same (roundtrip transportation from the same hotel where you are staying in Ubud, coffee before the trekking, guide to climb to the top and breakfast on the summit).
+The price range was very large, even though they all offered the same service (round-trip transportation from the same hotel where you are staying in Ubud, coffee before the trekking, a guided climb to the top and breakfast at the summit).